sfkonrad/M12_Challenge_Submission/README.md

 * compare the classification reports
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_classification_report.jpg?raw=true)

 > 3. A summary: Summarize the results from the machine learning models.
 Compare the two versions of the dataset predictions.
 Include your recommendation for the model to use, if any, on the original vs. the resampled data.
 If you don’t recommend either model, justify your reasoning.
+(4 points)
 >
 >
 >
 > Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 > * Which one seems to perform best?
 How do you know it performs best?
 > * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
->
->
->
-> Summarize the results from the machine learning models.
-Compare the two versions of the dataset predictions.
-Include your recommendation, if any, for the model to use the original vs. the resampled data.
-If you don’t recommend either model, justify your reasoning.
-(4 points)